-Core Vinyasa class incorporates all of the above with a strong emphasis on core strength and stability, so expect to practice abdominal, back, and deep core line exercises as warm ups and within sequences.
+Core Vinyasa class incorporates all of the elements of a Vinyasa class with a strong emphasis on core strength and stability, so expect to practice abdominal, back, and deep core line exercises as warm ups and within sequences.
 All are welcome, but class is tailored for those with a strong asana practice.
 Katie is certified in this style by Sadie Nardini.

 All Levels Flow is a Vinyasa class for the yogi who knows how to modify poses or to “amp” it up to suit his individual practice.
 Beginners and advanced practitioners alike will enjoy creative flowing sequences to bring awareness to the breath, as well as longer holds to build heat and stamina in the body.
 Use of props is strongly encouraged to help you support your body and deepen your practice each time you come to the mat.

 Partner Yoga: A playful practice for friends and lovers who enjoy supporting each other in stretches, balances, and inversions.
 Expect an eclectic mix of hip openers, twists, supportive balances, and spontaneous fun!
 All levels welcome!

 Meditation: This is an unguided time for sitting and breathing.
 Free to all attending class.
 Suggested $5 donation for those who would like to drop in to meditation time but not stay for asana class.